hashicorp/terraform-provider-azurerm/website/docs/guides/azure_cli.html.markdown

 ---

-If you're looking to use Terraform across Tenants - it's possible to do this by configuring the Tenant ID field in the Provider block, as shown below:
+If you're looking to use Terraform across multiple Tenants - it's possible to do this by configuring the Tenant ID field in the Provider block, as shown below:

 ```hcl
 # We strongly recommend using the required_providers block to set the